dzbeebo/clipcommerce/docs/PRD.md

 11. Redirect to /dashboard with success toast

 DASHBOARD FIRST VISIT:
-1. Shows welcome message: "Welcome to ClipCommerce, [Name]!"
+1. Shows welcome message: "Welcome to ClippingMarket, [Name]!"
 2. Empty state cards:
    - "No clippers yet"
    - "Share your profile to get started"